Dec. 5 is my birthday. And you’d think by 43, I’d have this thing called life completely wired.

 Be painfully human

-I just came back from a trip to Mexico with four friends.
+Last year, I traveled to Mexico with four friends.
 All through the week, I was amazed with how well-behaved they were.

 They rarely complained or seemed angry or annoyed or sad.